galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 What is a microbiome?
 There are collections of small living creatures.
 These small creatures are called bacteria and they are everywhere.
-In our gut, in the soil, even on vending machines and the beer.
-Most of these bacteria are actually very good for us.
-And some others can make us very ill.
+In our gut, in the soil, on vending machines, and even inside the beer.
+Most of these bacteria are actually very good for us, but some can make us very ill.

-Bacteria come in different shapes and sizes but they have the same components.
+Bacteria come in different shapes and sizes, but they have the same components.
 One crucial component is the DNA, the blueprint of life.
-The DNA encodes the shape and size and many other things unique for a bacterial species.
+The DNA encodes the shape and size and many other characteristics unique to a bacterial species.
 Because of the encoding information the DNA can be used to identify what kind of bacteria the DNA is from.
-Therefore, within a sample form soil, our gut or beer one can specify what kind of species are inside the sample.
+Therefore, within a metagenomic sample, e.g. form soil, gut, or beer, one can specify what kind of species are inside the sample.

 In this tutorial, we will use data generated via the [BeerDEcoded project](https://streetscience.community/projects/beerdecoded/).

 > ### {% icon comment %} The BeerDEcoded project
 >
-> In the BeerDEcoded project, workshops are organized with schools and general
+> The BeerDEcoded project are workshops organized with and for schools and general
-> audience to introduce biology and genomic science and make people aware about
+> audience, to introduce biology and genomic science.
+People will learn about
-> DNA, sequencing technologies, bioinformatics, open science and their
+> DNA, sequencing technologies, bioinformatics, open science, how these technologies and concepts are
-> applications and their impact on their daily life.
+> applied and how they are impacting their daily life.
 >
-> The workshops 1-2 days continuous (or divided over several days) practical workshop on beer decoding, where participants:
+> The 1-2 days continuous (or divided over several days) workshops include the following steps:
 > 1. Extract yeasts and their DNA from beer bottle,
 > 2. Sequence the extracted DNA using a MinION sequencer to obtain the sequence of bases/nucleotides (A, T, C and G) for each DNA fragment in the sample,
 > 3. Analyze the sequenced data in order to know which organisms this DNA is from